Learn about actual and potential costs

 Where can I purchase Freight Forwarding Services?

-The freight forwarding service market is moderately concentrated, with the top four companies accounting for more than 30.0% of total revenue in 2019.
-Although there are an estimated 15,000 freight forwarders in the United States, large market players, such as CH Robinson Worldwide, UPS, Deutsche Post and FedEx generate a...
+The freight forwarding service market is moderately concentrated, with the top four companies accounting for between 30.0% and 50.0% of total revenue in 2019.
+Although there are an estimated 15,000 freight forwarders in the United States, large market players, such as CH Robinson Worldwide, UPS, Deutsche Post and FedEx generate...
 Subscribe to learn more.

 Questions to ask potential suppliers